plerup/makeEspArduino/README.md

     UPLOAD_SPEED = 115200

 It is of course also always possible to control the variable values in the makefile by defining them as environment variables in the shell.
-Exmaple:
+Example:

     export UPLOAD_PORT=/dev/ttyUSB2